Akhil920/sql-fundamentals/SQL_Commands.md

 ***

 1. **Data Definition Language**: This is a subset of SQL statements that change the structure of the database schema in some way.
+These commands play an important role in the meta data part of the database.
+Moreover, while using these functions, we are required to specify the object type in the command.
+DDL is often referred to as auto-commit commands as well.

     a. ***Create Table Command***
         - Explanation: Create is a command that we use to create any Database Object.